Korea's quirky messaging apps go on offensive in text-happy Indonesia

-Kakao Corp has hired pop stars and Naver Corp (035420.KS) unit Line Corp has partnered Samsung Electronics Co (005930.KS) in a country whose capital Jakarta boasts the most users of Twitter Inc's (TWTR.N) microblog by city, according to researcher McKinsey & Company.
+Kakao Corp has hired pop stars and Naver Corp unit Line Corp has partnered Samsung Electronics Co in a country whose capital Jakarta boasts the most users of Twitter Inc's microblog by city, according to researcher McKinsey & Company.

 Under-30s make up over half of the 240 million Indonesians, where just 20 percent use smartphones, making the country a prime growth market for app makers.
 Estimates put smartphone use at 50 percent before the end of the decade, by which time messaging apps' global revenue could be over $24 billion.